kirkcarlson/robot-simulator/README.md

         - left button selects elevator and arm presets (yes, this is a co-pilot function, but trying to see how the control might work.
 The hat seems like it might be a better control for this forward=up, back=down, right=out, left=in.)
         - right button selects rotation speed
   - second one is the ***red*** robot set up int the configureRobot2.py file
-    - this robot is configured to use the FRC 4513 pilot robot controls.
+    - this robot is configured to use the FRC 4513 second robot pilot controls.
         - left joystick controls motion of robot
         - left trigger controls CCW rotation
         - right trigger controls CCW rotation